-The School of Nursing offers a Junior-Senior level nursing program leading to a Bachelor of Science in Nursing degree (BSN).
-Degree candidates must be registered nurse graduates of associate degree or diploma nursing programs.
+The School of Nursing offers a junior-senior level nursing program leading to a Bachelor of Science in Nursing degree (BSN) for registered nurses.
+Degree candidates must be licensed registered nurse graduates of associate degree or diploma nursing programs.
 Admission to the program is by application and selection as stated in the admission policies.
-Students should refer to the BSN Student Handbook for additional information on the policies and procedures in the School of Nursing.
+Students should refer to the BSN-C Student Handbook for additional information on the policies and procedures in the School of Nursing.

 - Acceptance of application to the University by the Office of Admissions.
 (Note: Admission to the University does NOT automatically constitute acceptance for the professional program in nursing.)